juliatan/movie-browser/README.md

 - There is mock OMD API data defined in [`mockData.js`](./mockData.js) if you don't want to use the API.

 ## Testing suite
 - [Jest](https://jestjs.io/) is used as the testing suite.
-A script has been added to package.json so you can run `npm t` to run the tests.
+A script has been added to package.json so you can run `yarn test` to run the tests.
+Alternatively you can continuously monitor tests using `yarn test:watch`.
 - Any tests in files with a filename including `.test.js` will be run.

 ## To do